Our vision: he ao e angitu ai te hunga e uaua ana te ako (a world where those with learning difficulties experience

 The overriding aim for all services offered through Seabrook McKenzie is to help the student (whether a child or an adult) to realise their potential and lead a fulfilling and productive life.

 The Seabrook McKenzie Centre is a Charitable Trust.
 It recieves no government funding.
 It is unique in our country and was established to meet the needs of children with Specific Learning Disabilities (SLD).

 The Centre was founded over 30 years ago by Dr Jean Seabrook, under the patronage of Sir Roy McKenzie.
 It offers a wide variety of innovative services for children and their families.

 The Trust also delivers its services through the Jean Seabrook Memorial School, an on-site school.
 It was established in February 2005.
-It provides full time schooling for up to 24 students with very severe learning disabilities.
+It provides full time schooling for up to 24 students with severe learning disabilities.

 Children are referred to Seabrook McKenzie by health professionals, schools, child and youth mental health, and social services.
 The centre provides assessments for 600-700 children per year, and trains teachers in the teaching techniques needed to deliver specialised intervention.
 Between 250-300 children are currently receiving such tuition.

 The Jean Seabrook Memorial School modifies classroom programmes to take students’ difficulties into account, and uses teaching methods that have been shown to be successful overseas.
 The results clearly show there is a beneficial effect for these children.
+They do not have to suffer in silence.
 We help them to understand and develop coping and learning skills that will allow them to move back into mainstream schooling.

 We work with both the child and their family to help deal with social, emotional, and/or behavioural problems.
 And for each child, family, or adult, the approach is individual- there is no ‘one size fits all’ at Seabrook McKenzie, because there’s no ‘one size fits all’ for SLD.